 Focus on what you can do instead of what you can’t

 Gender discrimination is all too common, and sometimes women can internalize the struggles they face.
 (Facing double standards and being underestimated will do that to a person.)
-Imposter syndrome may be a popular term, but remind yourself that it’s seldom a reflection of your true abilities (and might actually be a result of gender discrimination).
+Imposter syndrome may be a popular term, but remind yourself that it’s seldom a reflection of your true abilities (and might actually result from gender discrimination).
 To overcome self-doubt or discouragement, try adopting a growth mindset and focus on the things you can do to build your knowledge and confidence at work.

 Cultivate your superpower